SEARCH

 While we kick off this guide with bird essentials—for those beloved, winged friends who delight us each year—if you want to skip the niceties and give something fundamentally useful, jump to back to basics.

-We’ve also included some recent books with an emphasis on eco-beneficial gardening and the return to growing native species to support life on earth.
+We’ve also included some recent books with an emphasis on eco-beneficial gardening and the return to an emphasis on growing native species to support life on earth.

 Because there is no need to repeat commonly recommended garden tools, unusually helpful gear has a few items that are—you guessed it—unexpected yet excellent problem solvers.